ncla/LoungeDestroyer/README.md

 An enhancer for CS:GL site, here is a [video demonstration](http://youtu.be/JT2a4h35o90) of script placing a bet.

 Don't want to keep spamming the "Place bet" button?
 Now you don't have to!
-Now with LoungeDestroyer, the script does it for you!
+With LoungeDestroyer, the script does it for you!

 ## Features
-* Place bet pwoperly
+* Place bet properly
 * Automatically loads inventory on match page / trading pages
 * Automatically loads market prices for all the items in your backpack
-* Request your hard earned items to be returned, pwoperly ofcourse
+* Request your hard earned items to be returned, properly of course
 * Redirect from wait.html/maintainance/hatz to the page you intended to visit
 * Steam market prices for items when you hover on an item
 * Auto-bump your trade offers